coderabbitai/ai-pr-reviewer/README.md

 `OPENAI_API_KEY`.
 For more information on usage, examples, contributing, and FAQs, you can refer to the sections below.

-# Professional Version of CodeRabbit <br/>

-The professional version of our openai-pr-reviewer project is now live at [coderabbit.ai](http://Coderabbit.ai).
-Building upon our open-source foundation, CodeRabbit offers improved features, dedicated support, and our ongoing commitment to superior code reviews.

 - [Overview](#overview)
 - [Professional Version of CodeRabbit](#professional-version-of-coderabbit)